JJ/perl6em/txt/0-intro.md

 Let's start with the operating system.
 That would be Linux.
 Whew, that was short.
-Although nowadays Linux is everywhere and you can have a Linux command line in Windows 10, and of course also in the Macs.
+Although nowadays Linux is everywhere and you can have a Linux command line in Windows 10, and of course also in the Macs, it might still be better to do the real thing and install Linux, even if it is booting from a partition or a virtual machine.
 But let's proceed to that thing that actually allows users to run programs, the *shell*.